-Observing the dynamics of the above problems, in this case, the struggle of the Shia group in realizing social justice-redistribution must deal with the penetration of the identity politics of the Sunni group will only further deepen inequality.
-Here, recognition from and from others is essential in building identity.
+Observing the dynamics of the above problems, in this case, for the Shia group to obtain social justice-redistribution, they must deal with the penetration of the identity politics of the Sunni group, which will only further deepen inequality.
+Here, recognition from others is essential in building identity.
 The paradigm of redistribution of justice focuses on injustice from the socio-economic perspective of capitalism.
 It departs from the analysis that the roots of social injustice first start from the unequal socio-economic structure of society.
-With the production factor, which is always economical, social reproduction is an aspect that has always been separated in various analyzes of capitalist society.
+With the production factor, which is always economical, social reproduction is an aspect that has always been separated in various analyses of capitalist society.
 That is classical thinking.
 For Fraser, capitalism is not only the economy but also includes non-economic dimensions, like public power and social reproduction.
 Without non-economic reproduction that provides care ethics, the economic aspect will not exist.
-From here, it is clear that social reproduction becomes a possible condition for the further accumulation of capital; on the other hand, the orientation of capitalism to unlimited expansion tends to destabilize the process of social reproduction (Fraser, 1998).
+From here, it is clear that social reproduction becomes a possible condition for further capital accumulation.
+On the other hand, the orientation of capitalism to unlimited expansion tends to destabilise the process of social reproduction (Fraser, 1998).

-Here, the researcher sees that an alternative to the Sunni-Shia conflict in several regions can be minimized by using the approach of political recognition struggle, which is conditioned by trans-cultural interactions and intense communication between cultural communities.
+Here, the researcher believes that the Sunni-Shia conflict in several regions can be minimised by using a political recognition struggle approach, conditioned by trans-cultural interactions and intense communication between cultural communities.
 However, this will present political resistance based on parochial and particular identities.
-The conflict we have to understand in Sampang was not a conflict of a locality but also a conflict related to the conceptual understanding of different religions.
-Sampang conflict also can occur in another region, given the spread of Shia teachings throughout Indonesia.
+Indeed, we have to understand in Sampang was not only a local conflict but also related to the conceptual understanding of different religions.
+The conflict in Sampang can also happen in another region, given the spread of Shia teachings throughout Indonesia.

 Recognition of political struggle is more active at the cultural level.
-This happens because Sunni teaching is more readily accepted by the people of Sampang, apart from the above parochial culture where Sunni Ulema have complete legitimacy for the teachings of religion disseminated.
+This happens because Sunni teaching is more readily accepted by the people of Sampang, apart from the above parochial culture where Sunni Ulema have complete legitimacy for the teachings of the religion.
 Movements that fight for recognition politics, such as the Shia group, see that the main fundamental problem in the social patterns of communication, interpretation, and representation.
-So the politics of recognition in this context is faced with the cultural domination of the Sunni group, the absence of recognition and concern for others, and the lack of respect for the Shia group.
+So, the politics of recognition in this context is faced with the cultural domination of the Sunni group, the absence of recognition and concern for others, and the lack of respect for the Shia group.

 In addition, in this case, to borrow Fraser's term, there are also two forms of injustice.
-The first is socio-economic injustice rooted in society's political-economic structure, such as economic marginalization and deprivation.
-The second is cultural or symbolic injustice, which is rooted in representation, interpretation, and communication patterns.
-This second form is the most complete experience by Shia followers in Sampang.
-This can be seen from the cultural dominance, which eventually became the target of the patterns of interpretation and communication associated with Sunni culture as the dominant group (Fraser, 1997)
+The first is socio-economic injustice rooted in society's political-economic structure, such as economic marginalisation and deprivation.
+The second is cultural or symbolic injustice, rooted in representation, interpretation, and communication patterns.
+This second form is the complete experience by Shia followers in Sampang, as can be seen from the cultural dominance, which eventually became the target of the patterns of interpretation and communication associated with Sunni culture as the dominant group (Fraser, 1997)

-One perspective requires political neutrality among citizens of a pluralistic society's diverse and often conflicting conceptions of the good life; where the state not only protects all citizens' religious freedom but also avoids as much as possible associating any of its institutions with a particular religious tradition (Gutmann, 1995).
+One perspective requires political neutrality among citizens of a pluralistic society's diverse and often conflicting conceptions of the good life, where the state not only protects all citizens' religious freedom but also avoids as much as possible associating any of its institutions with a particular religious tradition (Gutmann, 1995).

 Politics of religious freedom